crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

     display(10);
 }
 ```
-This example compiles and runs because the complier will implicitly convert the int 10 into MyClass.
+This example compiles and runs because the compiler will implicitly convert the int 10 into MyClass.
 This is a scary prospect for a strongly typed language like C++ as it allows our program to be used in ways we did not anticipate or want.
-In most cases, it is best to mark the constructor as *explicit* to help ensure these types of conversions are not allowed
+In most cases, it is best to mark the constructor as explicit to help ensure these types of conversions are not allowed
 ```C++
 class MyClass {
     public: